idekerlab/cddrugcellfinddrug/README.md

 Adding to CDAPS Service
 =======================

-cddrugcellfinddrug can be added to a CDAPs server by adding an entry to the communitydetectionalgorithms.file:
+cddrugcellfinddrug can be added to a CDAPs server by adding an entry to the communitydetectionalgorithms.json file:

 ```
 {